-1. Introduction
+38 1.
+Introduction

-- Pearl millet [Pennisetum glaucum(L.) R. Br.] is a small-seeded C4 plant of the Poaceae family. - 37 The 1.7 GB genome of this crop is accommodated by 2n=2x=14 chromosomes.
-Compared to - 38 other cereals like wheat and rice, it can withstand effectively under drought, nutrient-depleted - soil, and high-high-temperature conditions of the hot deserts of Indian and African.
-This hardy - 40 nature makes pearl millet a-resilient to harsher climatic consequently it is cultivated in marginal - nature makes pear name a resident to harsher consequently he is curatraced in marginar - environments of arid and semi-arid tropical regions (Ramya et al., 2018).
-Pearl millet is a key - 42 food for millions living the semi-arid and arid regions.
-The grain is mainly consumed as #-human - 43 food while biological yield is used as livestock feed.
-The prear millet is a primary food for - 44 mankind living in dryland agriculture regions. - 45 Pearl millet accounts for circa 50% of the total global millet production.
-It is grown on >28\ - 46 million ha, mainly in Africa and India.
-India is the world's largest producer of millets, harvesting - 47 11 million tonnes annually, or around 36% of global production.
-In 2020, India harvested 8.61 - 48 million tonnes of pearl millet grains from a 6.93 million ha area with 1,243 kg/ha of productivity - 49 (Directorate of Millets Development, 2020) (AICPMIP, 2020). - 50 In any breeding strategy, variation continues to be the key to success.
-Pearl millet shows - 51 abundant phenotypic variability for most of the quantitative traits like flowering time, ear head - 52 length, grain characteristics, tolerance to various (a)biotic stresses as well as nutritional quality - 53 (Bhattacharjee et al., 2007).
-Effective and logical utilization of this diversity is the vital to any - 54 breeding program (Allard et al., 1960).
-Exploiting this genetic diversity in the pearl millet - population will allow the improvement of micronutrients density in grain and grain yield. - 56 Micronutrient insufficiency has emerged as a global problem, particularly for those living in - 57 underdeveloped nations and consuming carbohydrate-rich cereal-rich cereal-based diets.
-This - 58 deficiency can be managed with pearl millet, a nutritious cereal.
-Among all coarse cereals, pearl - 59 millet grains are dense in minerals like Fe and Zn concentration and essential amino acids.
-In
+- 39 Pearl millet [Pennisetum glaucum(L.) R. Br.] is a small-seeded C4 plant of the Poaceae family. - 40 The 1.7 GB genome of this crop is accommodated by 2n=2x=14 chromosomes.
+Compared to - other cereals like wheat and rice, it can withstand effectively-under in drought, nutrient-depleted - 42 soil, and high temperature hot environmental conditions of the hot hostile deserts of Indian and - 43 African.
+This hardy nature makes pearl millet a resilient to harsher climatic conditions - consequently it is cultivated in marginal environments of arid and semi-arid tropical regions of - 45 India and sSouth-east Asia, sub-Saharan Africa, and much of southern and eastern Africa - 46 (Ramya et al., 2018).
+Pearl millet is a key food for millions living the semi-arid and arid regions. - 47 The grain is mainly consumed as a-human food while biological yield is used as livestock feed. - 48 The pPearl millet is a primary food for mankind living in dryland agriculture regions. - 49 Pearl millet accounts for circa 50% of the total global millet production.
+It is grown on >28 - million ha, mainly in Africa and India.
+India is the world's largest producer of millets, harvesting - 51 11 million tonnes annually, or around 36% of global production.
+In 2020, India harvested 8.61 - 52 million tonnes of pearl millet grains from a 6.93 million ha area with 1,243 kg/ha of productivity - (Directorate of Millets Development, 2020) (AICPMIP, 2020). - 54 In any breeding strategy, variation continues to be the key to success.
+Pearl millet shows - 55 abundant phenotypic variability for most of the quantitative traits like flowering time, ear head - 56 length, grain characteristics, tolerance to various (a)biotic stresses as well as nutritional quality - 57 (Bhattacharjee et al., 2007).
+Effective and logical utilization of this diversity is the vital to any - breeding program (Allard et al.,1960).
+Exploiting this genetic diversity in the pearl millet - 59 population will-may allow the improvement of micronutrients density in grain and grain yield.